 Opportunities for public comment were provided to review the Plan Update during the drafting stage and prior to Plan Update approval.
 See APPENDIX A for copies of public meeting notices.
-A copy of draft Plan Update elements were made available on the Internet during the planning process.
+Copies of draft Plan Update elements were made available on the Internet during the planning process.
 Links that open an email submission form to the County Emergency Management Director or NCWRPC Staff were provided for questions or comments.
 The final Plan Update document will remain on the Internet until the next draft update is posted for review.
 The public can continue to submit questions or comments at any time via the email link.
 (See Contact Information, below, for web addresses.)

-County Emergency Management Committee meetings are always open to the public (unless entering into legal closed session), and the public can bring questions or comments regarding this Plan Update to any regular meeting.
+County Public Safety Committee meetings are always open to the public (unless entering into legal closed session), and the public can bring questions or comments regarding this Plan Update to any regular meeting.
 Meeting schedules can be obtained by checking the County website, contacting the County Clerk's Office or the Emergency Management Director (see Contact Information, below).

-A public informational meeting on the draft update was held at the Lincoln County Service Center Building on May 25, 2017.
+A public informational meeting on the draft update was held at the Lincoln County Service Center Building on August 31, 2023.
 Notices were distributed to each local unit of government and posted in the local newspapers.
-However, no one from the public attended, and thus no public comments were received.
-In addition, no written comments were submitted.
+The meeting had three (3) members of the public in attendance.
+They were concerned about road washouts and asked about weather radios.
+Road washouts and weather radios are both addressed in the mitigation strategies recommended in this plan.
+There was some general discussion on these and a few other random topics.
+No written comments were submitted.